 It wouldn’t be possible without you

 A huge thank-you to our Patreon patrons.
 This was our first ever article with a budget attached, and we couldn’t have written it without you.
 I am a little nervous that we will lose donors because they’re going to find out we spent $30 on cheese crackers… and $10 on shipping half-eaten boxes of cheese crackers across the country… gulp.

 Y UR FINGER HOVER ON UNSUB BUTTON ;__;

 Your donations keep the site running.
 We here at Bitches Get Riches are always trying to write more about the tough stuff: controversial subjects, depressing realities, and impossible-to-win situations.
 We need to have fun sometimes to keep our spirits up.
 And if we can do that while educating ourselves and others about the pitfalls of marketing, nostalgia, and brand loyalty, so much the better.
 Buying store brands saves an average consumer 25% on their grocery bills.
 And if the average American spends about $151 a week on groceries, you’ve helped us encourage every single reader to save $1,963 a year by shopping smarter.

 Remember how, wayyyyy back at the beginning of the article, I said that there was supposed to be a cheddar tasting portion of the test to help ground everyone in the definition of “cheesiness”?
 Remember how I said Piggy fucked hers up?
 Well, I’ll be posting that story—along with hilarious transcribed dialogue—as an exclusive tidbit to our Patreon page.

 If you like what we do, please consider becoming a patron.
-A $1 donation gives you access to exclusive monthly polls where you get to vote on future article topics.
-A $5 donation gets you an answer to any question you might have about your own personal life and finances.
-Higher donations get you exclusive merch, the ability to choose article topics, and much more.
-Join the rest of Bitch Nation!
+A small donation gives you access to exclusive monthly polls where you get to vote on future article topics, an answer to any question you might have about your own personal life and finances, free exclusive merch, and more.
+Join the rest of Bitch Nation over at Patreon.com!